NEWS - SATURDAY, JULY 02, 2022 - NEWS

 VOA VIEW: Not good times now and ahead.

 Republican Ohio Gov. Mike DeWine said he believes Intel is threatening to delay a massive chip manufacturing facility in order to gain leverage with Congress.
 CNBC

 ADVERTISEMENT: If you want to advertise your business or Web Site, send us an email by clicking on "Contact" above.
 It could be the best business decision you make.

-VOA VIEW: Thanks to Trump.
+VOA VIEW: Inflation will continue to grow.

 VOA VIEW -- Is the opinion of "Voice of Americans", which is a private entity not affiliated in any way with the United States government or any of its agencies.
 The opinions expressed here, in whatever medium or format, are not necessarily the opinions of the ownership or advertisers of this web site - 0415.

 ©2018 All rights reserved